Understanding the Kaltura Application Framework (KAF)

 );

-Session Type - Type of Kaltura Session.
-For KAF integration, it must be USER session.
+• Session Type - Type of Kaltura Session.
+For KAF integration, this must be set to USER.

-Expiration - Duration of the KS in seconds.
-For KAF integration, the Expiration values should be up to 60 seconds.
+• Expiration - Duration of the KS in seconds, usually set to up to 60 seconds for KAF.

-Privileges - Comma-separated list of privileges.
-Some privileges are of type key-value pair, in which case they are represented as key:value.
-For the maximum security, the required privilege is actionslimit:-1 to prevent API calls.
+• Privileges - Comma-separated list of privileges.
+Some privileges are of type key-value pairs, represented as key:value.
+For maximum security, use actionslimit:-1 to prevent unauthorized API calls.

-Here’s an example of generating a KS for loading a KAF module:
+Here’s an example for generating a KS and rendering an iFrame with the KAF component:

 // prepare privileges